 But trust me.

-By combining personas and sales funnels you will be able to create better digital marketing campaigns that create brand awareness and ultimately generate more new customers and sales.
+By combining personas and sales funnels you will be able to create better digital marketing strategy campaigns that create brand awareness and ultimately generate more new customers and sales.

 This is just a fancy way to say “the content the user will consume.”